puppetlabs-toy-chest/wash/README.md

 - Cloud API.
 - Multiple hierarchical views?
 Hardlinks?
 Symlinks and cycles?
 - What are the types?
 Compute, storage/volume, database/db.
 Need a consistent taxonomy, lots of different naming patterns across APIs.

+How should we access details about a particular resource?
+Metrics?

 ### Real-world Examples
 - Dujour deployment: pod, deployment, chart, pubsub, dataflow, bigquery